File Systems¶

 In general, you should separate your data and store it on the appropriate file system.

-Temporary data which is only needed on a single node and which does not exceed the disk space shown in the table above should be stored below $TMP.
-Temporary data which is only needed during job runs should be stored on BeeOND.
+.
+Temporary data which is only needed during job runtime and which needs to be accessed from all nodes of a batch job should be stored on BeeOND.
 Scratch data which can be easily recomputed or which is the result of one job and input for another job should be stored below so-called workspaces.
 The lifetime of data in workspaces is limited and depends on the lifetime of the workspace.

 Backups

-If you accidentally deleted data on $HOME, you can usually copy back an older version from a so-called snapshot path.
-In addition there is also a the possibility to restore files from a backup.
+there is also a the possibility to restore files from a backup.
 Please see the Backup and Archival section for more information.

 $HOME¶

-For each uaser a fixed amount of disk space for the $HOME directory is reserved.
+directory is reserved.
 The disk space is controlled by so-called quotas.
 The default quota limit per user is 1 TB and 2 million inodes.

 Workspaces¶